FERRY ITINERARIES & ISLAND INFO

 You will find below information about how to get to Kos by ferry, where to buy your tickets and information about Kos and its ports, with many photos.

-Ferries to Kos depart from Piraeus port in Athens.
+In brief, ferries to Kos depart from Piraeus port in Athens.
 The ferry trip from Athens to Kos lasts for about 11-14 hours.
-The cost of a ferry ticket from Athens to Kos is approx. '56' 'EUR' (56 Euros) for a standard seat.
+The cost of a ferry ticket from Athens is approx. '56' 'EUR' (56 Euros) for a standard seat.

 Kos island is also directly connected by ferry with Rhodes, Samos, Symi, Kalymnos and other islands.

-Note tha Kos has 2 ports: Port of town and Mastichari.
+Note that the island has 2 ports: Port of town and Mastichari.

 There is a ferry to Kos from Athens every day.
 In the summer, ferry routes are more frequent and there are also many daily ferries to Kos from other islands of the Dodecanese.